SavageCore/RoNModsDownloader/README.md

 4. Generate API access and OAuth access keys if you don't have them yet (you'll also have to first accept the terms and conditions)
 5. Generate an OAuth access **token**.
 The token should have read access.
 You can choose what you want to name it.
 Make sure you save this as you'll need it later.
 6. Download the `download_mods.ps1` file and place it in a folder where you want the downloaded zips of mods to appear
 7. Right-click the `download_mods.ps1` file and select "Run with PowerShell".
 You will eventually be prompted for the OAuth access **token** from before.
+You can also download and run `run.bat` to skip hash checking which greatly increases speed but sacrificing file-checking quality.

 ## Requirements